 Do you remember playing the recorder in school?
 For a lot of kids, it’s their first musical instrument.
 I actually kept mine for years afterwards even though the only thing I could play was Hot Cross Buns and some terrible song about a goose dying called Go Tell Aunt Rhody.
 I think I would have kept it around even longer if it was an ocarina!

-Ocarinas are a great alternative to the recorder and STL Ocarina has been able to implement their ocarina program into 30 schools with great results.
-They’ve found children to be more engaged with music lessons when they have a unique instrument that many of them know from a very popular game, and personal favorite of mine – Legend of Zelda!
+Ocarinas are a great alternative to the recorder and STL Ocarina has been able to implement their unique music program into 30 schools with great results.
+They’ve found children to be more engaged with music lessons when they have a fun instrument that many of them know from a very popular game, and personal favorite of mine – Legend of Zelda!

 The ocarina is a wind instrument featured highly throughout the Legend of Zelda game series, and made its first appearance as Link’s “magic flute” in the 3rd game, A Link to the Past.
 This particular game is one that kept me up until the wee hours of the morning trying to assemble the Triforce and save the princess.
 The ocarina is one of the keys needed to enter the Sacred Realm and gives the user a variety of magical powers from conjuring up storms to creating time warps.
 There’s even Ocarina of Time, where players can learn 12 different songs played using the buttons on the Nintendo game controller.